 Veterans Town Hall

-U.S. Representative Seth Moulton (D-MA), a Marine combat veteran, hosted the first Veterans Town Hall in Marblehead, Massachusetts — held in historic Abbott Hall, the community’s town hall and gathering place for nearly 150 years.
+Representative Seth Moulton (D-MA), a Marine combat veteran, held the event at the historic Abbot Hall, the community’s town hall and gathering place for nearly 150 years.
 Several hundred local residents turned out to hear the unique stories of nearly two dozen veterans.
-These community forums establish greater understanding between local veterans and the friends and neighbors they served.
 These veterans represented every branch of the military and every military conflict dating back to World War II.
 The older storyteller, Bill Needleman, was a 100-year old Army Corps veteran who participated in the Normandy invasion on D-Day.

 In a June 2015 Vanity Fair article, Sebastian Junger highlighted the challenges of post-traumatic stress among veterans.
 He suggested “making every town and city hall in the country available to veterans who want to speak publicly about the war.”
 He believed holding these community forums would “return the experience of war to our entire nation, rather than just leaving it to the people who fought.”

 In the tradition of warrior storytelling, veterans describe the life that the war bestowed upon them.
 Veterans speak about what his or her service means to them through a story, summary of service, message, letter home, excerpt from a war journal, or even the story behind a photograph.
 Non-veterans are invited and encouraged to attend, to listen, and to learn.

 The vision is that one day there will be a Veterans Town Hall held in every community in America.
 Not only are these town halls as unique as the communities where they are held, but they will also be united in their commitment to helping our nation heal and bring meaning back to Veterans Day.